alloverse/alloverse.github.io/index.md

 {% endhighlight %}

 Assets are files (images, glb models, videos, sounds, etc...) that you want to use in your app.
-They need to be published so that user's headsets can download them before you can use them.
+They need to be published so that users' visors can download them before you can use them.
 We make `assets` global so you can use it throughout your app.

 {% highlight lua %}